 Why Build Trust at Work?

 Employee experience is on the rise of recognition as a factor to attract and retain the best employees.
 To create a positive work environment, which we know leads to dramatic benefits for employers, leaders have to build a solid base of trust.

 Employees in high-trust organizations are more productive, have more energy at work, collaborate better with their colleagues, and stay with their employers longer than people working at low-trust companies.
 Paul Zak has even derived a mathematical relationship between trust and economic performance.

 High-trust organizations systematically create a valuable employee experience first.
-Employees then are motivated to consistently create and deliver more value to their customers and in turn, more value to key stakeholders.
-As Stephen M. R. Covey puts simply in The Speed of Trust, “When you increase the level trust at work, cost goes down and the speed of work goes up.”
+Employees are then motivated to create and deliver more value to their customers consistently and, in turn, more value to key stakeholders.
+As Stephen M. R. Covey puts simply in The Speed of Trust, “When you increase the level trust at work, cost goes down, and the speed of work goes up.”